mozilla/jx-sqlite/docs/Logical Equality.md

 ### Using conservative `eq` with decisive `and`: Inconsistent

 Suppose we want to check that two data structures `x` and `y` are structurally identical.
-What works for values does not work for `nulls`.
+What works for values does not work with `nulls`:

     x = {"a": 1, "b": 2}
 	y = {"a": 1}